electrode-io/electrode-native/docs/cli/create-api-impl.md

 * Generate an implementation skeleton project for a JavaScript implementation of the API

 `--packageName/-p`
-* Specify the NPM package name to use for the API IMPL.
+* Specify the NPM package name to use for the API implementation.
-* Add the package name automatically in the `package.json` of the generated API IMPL.
+* Add the package name automatically in the `package.json` of the generated API implementation.
 * **Default** The command will prompt for the package name to use.

 `--scope/-s`
-* Specify the NPM package scope to use for the API IMPL.
+* Specify the NPM package scope to use for the API implementation.
-* Add the package scope automatically in the `package.json` of the generated API IMPL.
+* Add the package scope automatically in the `package.json` of the generated API implementation.
 * **Default** Package will be unscoped.

 `--outputDirectory/-o <directory>`